storybookjs/marko/docs/addons/writing-addons.md

 <!-- prettier-ignore-end -->

 <div class="aside">
-Because the addon we're about to write will use ES6 and rely on JSX, thus we'll need to include Babel and configure it with the proper presets and options.
+Babel configuration is required because our addon uses ES6 and JSX.
 </div>

 Change your `package.json` and add the following script to build the addon: